GetStream/stream-video-android/development.md

 The base for integration testing is the `IntegrationTestBase` class.
 It offers convenient helpers for test data, client and clientImpl access, and testing events.

+For unit test the `TestBase` class is used.
+Running the TestBase class is faster and more reliable than running the IntegrationTestBase class.
+Typically a combination of integration testing and unit testing is best.

-* We use Truth and Mockk for testing
+We use Truth and Mockk for testing

 ## Architecture